-The cataract surgery is a medical procedure in which your lens is removed and in most cases, they are replaced with the artificial lens.
+Cataract Surgery is a medical procedure in which your lens is removed and in most cases, they are replaced with the artificial lens.
 Cataract is a condition in which your lens becomes cloudy and your vision blurs.
 This may eventually affect your eyesight.
 Cataracts may cause blurry eyesight, increase the glare from the lights which may lead to difficulties in your everyday activities.
 During these conditions, cataract surgery may be recommended by your doctor.
 In this, the affected lens will be removed with ultrasound energy or with the laser-assisted technology.
 It is the most common and safe procedure.
 There are three types of cataract surgeries.
 They are:

 What are the advantages of Cataract Surgery?

-The following are the advantages of Cataract surgery:
+The following are the advantages of Cataract Surgery:

 What are the indications of Cataract Surgery?

-The indications of cataract surgery are as follows:
+The indications of cataract Surgery are as follows:

 What is the preparation for Cataract Surgery?

-Before undergoing cataract surgery, the following are the steps you need to follow:
+Before undergoing Cataract Surgery, the following are the steps you need to follow:

 What are the steps involved in Cataract Surgery?